ingridxx/healthcare_assistant/README.md

 ```

 ## Usage
 Start a conversation via the terminal.
 Example:
 ```
+You:
-You: Hey, EVI.
+Hey, EVI.
+I’m not feeling too well at the moment.

+EVI:
-Assistant: Hey there!
-You sound a bit down and tired?
-Let me check on your current health status to better understand how you're feeling.
+I’m sorry to hear that.
+Let me check on your health metrics to see how you’re doing physically.

-Tool calls (e.g., get_health_metrics) fetch user-specific health insights and provide personalized advice.
+(calls the `fetch_health_metrics` tool to fetch real-time vitals data from SingleStore)

+EVI:
+I noticed your average heart rate in the last hour has been 92 bpm, which is quite elevated compared to your usual baseline.
+Your glucose level is at 145 mg/dL, which is also on the higher side.

+Stress can sometimes affect your heart rate and glucose levels.
+How about trying a short breathing exercise to help you relax?
 ```

 ## Next Steps
-A few opportunities to expand the functionality of Empathic Health Companion around real-time healthcare insights:
+There are definitely opportunities to expand the functionality of Empathic Health Companion around real-time healthcare insights!
+Here are some of them:

 ### Correlation Analysis:
 - Analyze relationships between detected emotions and health metrics.